red-gate/ks/ks3/ks3.md

 # Kubernetes series part 3

-The objective here is to ...
+The objective here is to incorporate a python flask server and let our frontend make API calls to it.

 1. navigate to ks3